ManiKandan-31/Zomato-Order-Mangement-System/README.md

 # Zomato Order Management System

 ## Project Description
 This project is a web application that allows users to place food orders with real-time data processing and storage in MySQL.
-The system processes user orders, validates data, and stores order details in the database.
+The system processes user orders, validates data, and stores order details in the database,And we can use the data for ETL.

 ## Project Structure
 - `app_home.py`: Main application script.